bradwestfall/questionable-issues/question-guidelines.md

 3. `true, false`
 4. It will get an error

-This is an example of the "piece of knowledge" being in the question.
-By contrast, we could have tested for the same piece of knowledge by flipping things around and having the question be more ambiguous and having the "piece of knowledge" in the answers:
+This is an example of the subject matter (`instanceof`) being in the question.
+By contrast, we could have tested for the same subject matter by flipping things around and having the question be more ambiguous and the subject matter be in the answers:

 _Assuming you have a `myUser` variable and you need to ensure that it is an instance of a `User` object, which of these is the best choice?_